-Dr Alston Kennerley, Honorary Research Associate and Historian from the School of Marine Science and Engineering, held a lunchtime lecture that looked at the 150 year history of Plymouth University, originally known as the School of Navigation.
+Dr Alston Kennerley, Honorary Research Associate and Historian from the School of Marine Science and Engineering, held a lunchtime lecture that looked at the 150 year history of University of Plymouth, originally known as the School of Navigation.

 This event saw the launch of Dr Alston Kennerley’s new chapter ‘The University of Plymouth: In the Early Twenty First Century’.

 150th 'Explore' theme for Plymouth's Writing Anthology 2011/12

 In partnership with Plymouth City Council, the University has sponsored and produced Plymouth's 2011/12 Writing Anthology as the first official publication celebrating our 150th anniversary.
 This exciting publication entitled 'Explore' contains 150 written pieces contributed by children up to the age of 14 from local schools as well as contributions from a group of Chinese students who were visiting the city during the summer.
 The launch event was hosted in Plymouth's Guildhall and was attended by almost 400 people including most of the budding young authors, inspired by award-winning author Caroline Binch.

 Marine and Maritime Excellence book launch

 The Marine Institute celebrated the 150th Anniversary of the founding of the Plymouth School of Navigation during its Spring Term Public event held in the Sherwell Centre, University of Plymouth, on 29 February 2012.

 During this event, a new commemorative brochure 'Marine and Maritime Excellence' was launched.
 This publication provides a brief history of marine and maritime education in Plymouth and was launched by Professor Neil James, Head of the School of Marine Science and Engineering.